Our Design Predictions For School Websites in 2015

 3. Fullscreen navigation

 Typically normal practice on a mobile or tablet screen, fullscreen navigation is fairly new to larger desktop screens.
 When a user opens the menu, they are looking for more information – and a whole screen menu offers this beautifully, and effectively.
-Kimbolton School, Thirsk School and Sixth Form and Armadale Academy really show off fullscreen navigation.
+Kimbolton School and Thirsk School and Sixth Form really show off fullscreen navigation.

 2. Upwardly responsive websites, meeting the demand of larger screen sizes

-In 2014, we took the step to only design sites that were completely responsive (you can read more about responsive design here).
+In 2014, we took the step to only design sites that were completely responsive.
 2015 will see sites pay attention to big screens too, not just handheld alternatives.
 St Bernard's High School and Bluecoat Beechdale Academy look great on your mobile, and on your desktop.

 1. Slide out/hidden menus